Current Assessment Activites

 Current assessment activities include information on a full range of projects and activities recently completed or currently underway to gauge student learning, make improvements or respond to accountability interests.

-The Quality Initiative Project (QIP) public affairs assessment is a non-intrusive system for assessing (not grading) student work related to the public affairs mission.
-In this project, we will gather student work across all disciplines so we may begin to acknowledge students' understanding and integration of the themes of the Public Affairs mission and our diversity goals.
+Public Affairs assessment is a non-intrusive system for assessing (not grading) student work related to the Public Affairs mission.
+Assessment will gather student work across disciplines so we may begin to acknowledge students' understanding and integration of the themes of the Public Affairs mission and our diversity goals.

 The 2017 Public Affairs Assessment Workshop (PAAW) will be held from May 23-26.